cpmpercussion/homepage/_posts/2011-09-02-last-man-to-die-and-arduino-fio.md

 type: post
 published: true
 meta: {}
+description: "Last week the Last Mans and I put on a little run of our show as part of National Science Week.
+Most exciting for me was the chance to refine the wearable"
 ---

 Last week the Last Mans and I put on a little run of our [show](http://lastmantodie.net/) as part of [National Science Week](http://www.scienceweek.gov.au/).